 We are expats and full-time workers based in Budapest, Hungary.
 We love to explore the world around us and document our experiences.
 Whether it’s our city, a city-break in Europe, or a longer trip to another continent, we’re excited!

-Be sure to follow us on our adventures at https://travellingsunglasses.com
+Be sure to follow Travelling Sunglasses on their adventures

 In the Beginning

 I met Darek at a Couchsurfing meet-up, on a Wednesday night in 2013.
 I was there with a girlfriend, he was part of a larger group.
 The conversation started with the origin and meaning of our names, and it continued with a glass of wine.
 We quickly became friends, some months later we got together as a couple, and 5 years later we got married.

 A few, key elements made it hard for this relationship to take off.